Adeconcept/Velora-GmbH/AWS-Cloud-security-posture-review/Reports/AWS-cloud-security-posture-report.md

 - **Cost Consideration:** AWS provides the first copy of management events delivered to an S3 bucket at **zero service cost**. *Cost Guardrail:* To prevent high storage bills, explicitly leave data events (such as S3 object-level logs) **disabled** until an approved executive budget allocation is signed off.

 ### Verification
+The finding will be closed when a local `trails.json` metadata dump confirms that a trail is present with `IsMultiRegionTrail` and `LogFileValidationEnabled` parameters both evaluating as `true`.

+### Status
+Open

+---

+## AWS-SEC-004: Missing High-Risk Event Alerting Matrix

+### Severity
+High (Risk Score: 12 / Formula: $3 \times 4$)

+### Affected Resource
+- **Resource Alias:** `CT-01`
+- **Asset ID:** AST-014 (Hosted Splunk SIEM Ingestion Destination)
+- **Data Classification:** Confidential
+- **Business Purpose:** Central security operations monitoring dashboard managing real-time threat detection.

+### Observation
+A manual review of the environment's monitoring configuration confirmed that no automated alerts, repeatable notification triggers, or manual review procedures are active to flag high-risk management changes.
+Security and administrative events remain completely un-monitored unless an analyst manually queries the logs.

+### Evidence
+- **Source:** Console-Review / Monitoring Architecture Audit
+- **Review Date:** 2026-08-29
+- **Evidence Label:** Observed / Mapped to Simulated Velora business impact.
+- **Sanitized Reference:** No Amazon SNS topics, CloudWatch metric filters, or Splunk alerting rules are mapped to administrative API events.

+### Risk Scenario
+A threat actor or rogue employee could compromise an identity and execute critical control-plane mutations—such as creating permanent access keys, attaching administrative policies to standard users, or deleting security trails.
+Because there are no real-time alerting triggers or structured review cadences, these dangerous changes would go completely unnoticed, letting the attacker expand their privileges and maintain persistence indefinitely.

+### Existing Controls
+None.
+Infrastructure changes depend entirely on manual, ad-hoc log searches during an active investigation or incident triage window.

+### Recommendation
+1. **Immediate Safe Action:** Establish a temporary manual fallback review cadence where a security analyst manually reviews the primary region's management logs at the close of each business day.
+2. **Durable Control:** Implement a prioritized high-risk event alert matrix within your log aggregator or SIEM (Hosted Splunk).
+Configure immediate alerts for critical P1 events, including Root console logins, `StopLogging` calls, `PutBucketPolicy` updates, and `CreateAccessKey` actions.
+3. **Ownership and Review:** The Security Lead assumes ownership of detection engineering and alert tuning.
+Incident response playbooks must be written to handle each alert category within defined SLA response windows.

+### Change Safety
+- **Dependency Check:** Alerting and monitoring architectures run out-of-band and introduce zero downtime risks to live production systems.
+- **Backup or Recovery Consideration:** N/A (Does not modify or delete active infrastructure assets).
+- **Rollback Plan:** Alerting parameters can be paused or tuned down inside the SIEM console to prevent alert fatigue if false positives spike.
+- **Cost Consideration:** CloudWatch metrics and SIEM alerts incur variable data-volume ingestion fees.
+The rules must be tightly bounded to monitor only specific P1/P2 management event names to keep costs low.

+### Verification
+The finding will be closed when a non-destructive test event (such as an authorized, simulated read-only policy check) successfully triggers an automated security notification that reaches the designated security owner within SLA thresholds.

+### Status
+Open